2017 in Queensland soccer: 2017 Canale Cup

 Brisbane-based soccer clubs competed in 2017 for the Canale Cup, known for sponsorship reasons as the 2017 Pig 'N' Whistle Canale Cup.
 Clubs entered from the Brisbane Premier League, the Capital League 1, Capital League 2 and Capital League 3.
 The early rounds of the competition were linked to the qualifying competition for the 2017 FFA Cup, where losing teams from successive rounds of the FFA Cup Preliminary rounds entered in following rounds of the Canale Cup.

 This knockout competition was won by Peninsula Power.

-FFA Cup Qualifiers
+FFA Cup qualifiers

-Queensland-based soccer clubs competed in 2017 in the Preliminary rounds for the 2017 FFA Cup.
-The four winners of Seventh Round qualified for the final rounds of the FFA Cup; Far North Queensland FC (representing North Queensland), Gold Coast City (representing South Queensland), with Moreton Bay United and Peninsula Power representing Brisbane.
+Queensland-based soccer clubs competed in 2017 in the preliminary rounds for the 2017 FFA Cup.
+The four winners of the seventh round qualified for the final rounds of the FFA Cup; Far North Queensland FC (representing North Queensland), Gold Coast City (representing South Queensland), with Moreton Bay United and Peninsula Power representing Brisbane.
 In addition, A-League club Brisbane Roar qualified for the final rounds, entering at the Round of 32.